toss/es-git/docs/reference/classes/Tree.md

 > **getName**(`filename`): `null` \| [`TreeEntry`](TreeEntry.md)

-Lookup a tree entry by its filename
+Lookup a tree entry by its filename.

 #### Parameters